vkazheng/WarrantyTrack/readme.md

 1. Fork the project and upload it to your Apache/Ngix server.
 2. Import the included MySql DB.
-3. Adjust the sqlog.php file to point to your DB.
+3. Adjust the API/sqlog.php file to point to your DB.
 4. Your first time authentication details are:
   ```
   admin